 Our parents, relatives, coworkers and friends are all thrilled by the possibility of us expanding our family, and we are fortunate to have such a strong support system.
 As parents, we want our child to grow up questioning and exploring his or her world.
 We want our child to experience diversity and culture and to love learning.
 We believe children thrive when given some freedom as long as there are boundaries and constant love and support.
 We endorse positive reinforcement and setting examples of good behavior and character.
 We can’t wait to share our love of travel with our child and believe experiencing new places will enrich and educate them.
 Our lives are happy and fulfilling and we feel we have so much to share with a child.

 The responsibility of nurturing a child to adulthood would be the greatest privilege we could imagine being a part of.
 Again, thank you for reading about us and we hope we are able to hear more about your dreams for your child soon!
-We can be reached toll free at 1-888-292-6565 or by email at email@example.com.
+We can be reached toll free at 1-888-292-6565, by email at email@example.com, or please visit us at our website!
 You can also reach our warm and helpful adoption attorneys, Karin Stoeckenius and Holly Wotherspoon at 1-800-U-Adopt-US (1-800-823-6788) or email them at firstname.lastname@example.org.
 You can also visit their website at www.adamsromer.com.